 Locally roasted coffee and vegetarian goodness is the name of the game at this fan favorite cafe.
 Evening meals (after 5pm) consist of a rotating selection of globally-inspired vegan eats, including “not so” butter chicken, Creole-style red beans and rice, and Thai red curry; while lunch gives you the opportunity to smash things like vegetarian curried potato and muenster cheese panini or creamy garlic and mushroom soup.

 Homestyle Asian fare goes fully vegan at this local veggie-first haunt.
 Get moo shu vegetable wraps, kung pao tofu, and vegan chicken curry; or hit their ever-popular buffet that is chock full of house favorites, plus things like chilled silken tofu, miso soup, vegan sushi, and house coconut cake.

-This plant-based cafe and juice bar pumps out bistro-style sandwiches and raw sides that will give momentary meat amnesia.
-Get hand-cut dill fries to stuff inside loaded veggie burgers and portobello mushroom “cheesesteaks,” dip crispy cauliflower nuggets in hot sauce, or go full beast-mode on a protein-packed kale and quinoa bowl.
+This plant-based cafe and juice bar pumps out bistro-style sandwiches and raw sides that will give even the most ardent carnivores momentary meat amnesia.
+Veg out with 100% vegan eats (soy-free and with gluten-free options available), stuffing hand-cut dill fries inside quinoa burgers and portobello mushroom “cheesesteaks,” dipping crispy cauliflower nuggets in hot sauce, or going full beast-mode on zucchini, yam, & kelp noodle tiger bowls and “rawrittos.”

 Vegetarian and vegans know this family-style Vietnamese spot is worth the trip to Asiatown.
 Their eggless egg rolls and vegetable pho are highly revered; and those looking for meat substitutes will be more than satisfied by their faux chicken, beef, and fish mixed with all things sweet, spicy, and hot.